In the twentieth century, two groups of people figured out how to turn ordinary performance into extraordinary results.

 The Systems Tradition: How Does the Process Get Better?

-While Ericsson was studying violinists, a completely separate intellectual tradition had been asking a different question for nearly a century.
+While Ericsson was studying violinists in Berlin, a completely separate intellectual tradition had been asking a different question for nearly a century.

 1913 — Henry Ford